-Corporation upon debt or contract, or who is a defaulter as surety or otherwise, upon any obligation to the Corporation.
+as surety or otherwise, upon any obligation to the Corporation.

-Each bid or estimate shall contain and state the name and place of residence of each of the persons making the same; the names of all persons interested with him or them therein; and if no other person he so interested, it shall distinctly state that fact; that it is made without any connection with any other person making an estimate for the same purpose, and is in all respects fair and without collusion or fraud; and that no member of the Common Council, Head of a Department, Chiet of a Bureau, Deputy thereof or Clerk therein, or other officer of the Corporation, is directly or indirectly interested therein, or in the supplies or work to which it relates, or in any portion of the profits thereof.
+Each bid or estimate shall contain and state the name and place of residence of each of the persons making the same; the names of all persons interested with him or them therein; and if no other person be so interested, it shall distinctly state that fact; that it is made without any connection with any other person making an estimate for the same purpose, and is in all respects fair and without collusion or traud; and that no member of the Common Council, Head of a Department, Chief of a Bureau, Deputy thereof or Clerk therein, or other officer of the Corporation, is directly or indirectly interested therein, or in the supplies or work to which it relates, or in any portion of the profits thereof.
 The bid or estimate must be verified by the oath, in writing, of the party or parties making the estimate, that the several matters stated therein are in all respects true.
 Where more than one person is interested, it is requisite that the verification be made and subscribed by all the parties interested.
-Each bid or estimate shall be accompanied by the consent, in arriting, of two householders or freekholders of the City of New York, with their respective places of the Susiness or residence, to the effect that if the contract be awarded to the person making the estimate, they will, on its being so awarded, become bound as sureties for its faithful performance in the sum of ten thousand (10,000) dollars; and that if he shall omit or refuse to execute the same, they will pay to the Corporation any difference between the sum to which he would be entitled on its completion, and that which the Corporation may be obliged to pay to the person or persons to whom the contract may be awarded at any subsequent letting; the amount in each case to be calculated upon the estimated amount of the work by which the bids are tested.
-The consent above mentioned shall be accompanied by the oath or affirmation, in wr
+Each bid or estimate shall be accompanied by the consent, in writing, of two householders or fresholders of the City of New York, with their respective places of thusiness or residency, to the effect that if the contract be awarded to the person making the estimate, they will, on its being so awarded, become bound as sureties for its faithful performance in the sum of ten thousand (10,000) dollars; and that if he shall omit or refuse to execute the same, they will pay to the Corporation any difference between the sum to which the bids are tested.
+The consent above mentioned shall be accompanied by the oath or affirmation, in writing, of each of the person signing the same, that he is a householder or freeholder in the City of New York, and is worth the amount of the south or affirmation, in writing, of each of the person signing the same, that he is a householder or freeholder in the City of New York, and is worth the amount of the security required fo signing of the contract.